akd6203/RideApplication/readme.md

 The VIT Ride Application is a user management system developed in Java.
 This documentation provides a comprehensive understanding of the application, its objectives, and the technical aspects of its implementation.

 ## 2. Project Overview
-The VIT Ride Application addresses the need for an efficient ride-sharing platform for the VIT (Vellore Institute of Technology) community.
+The VIT Ride Application addresses the need for an efficient ride-sharing platform for the VIT community.
 It enables users to register, log in, book rides, provide ratings, and manage their user profiles.

 ## 3. Technical Details